Get insider access

 Bose QuietComfort Earbuds II Truly Wireless

 The Bose QuietComfort Earbuds II Truly Wireless and the Apple AirPods Pro (2nd generation) Truly Wireless are both great in-ears with different strengths.
-Whole both earbuds have similarly great levels of noise isolation thanks to their ANC systems, the Bose are more comfortable in-ears.
-Their companion app also offers graphic EQ and presets to help you customize their sound to your liking.
+Both earbuds have similarly great levels of noise isolation thanks to their ANC systems, but the Bose are more comfortable in-ears.
+Their companion app also offers graphic EQ and presets to help you customize their sound.
 However, the Apple headphones are well-designed for Apple users.
 They have a more premium feel, have an H2 chip for seamless pairing with other iOS devices, and support Spatial Audio.
-They also have a slightly more neutral sound profile, which some users may prefer.

 Sennheiser MOMENTUM True Wireless 3

 The Sennheiser MOMENTUM True Wireless 3 and Apple AirPods Pro (2nd generation) Truly Wireless are both premium earbuds.
 While both are well-built, the Sennheiser have a significantly better battery performance, and you can customize them using their companion software's graphic EQ and presets.
-In comparison, the Apple are more comfortable and have a more neutral sound profile, which some users may prefer.
-They also have a better overall noise isolation performance.
+In comparison, the Apple are more comfortable and have better overall noise isolation.

 EarFun Air Pro 3 True Wireless